It is the town where I was born within green rolling hills

 I think back to Belfast Town where the gantries touch the sky.

-I see great ships I worked upon that later sailed the seas,
+I see great ships I wrought upon that later sailed the seas,

 In tempest, typhoon, ocean storms and gentle coastal lees.